lsst-ts/observatory-ops-docs/AuxTel/Non-Standard-Operations/ATCS/Center-absorbPointingOffsets-alignment-focus.rst

 - The sky brightness is low enough that the WEP (wavefront estimate pipeline) can converge successfully.
   This condition is normally achieved around 10-15 minutes before the end of nautical twilight or dark time.

-.. _Beginning_of_the_night-Post-Conditions:
+.. _Center-Focus-Post-Conditions:

 Post-Condition
 ===============

 - Telescope is aligned, focused and pointing offsets have been absorbed.

-  The system is ready to start :ref:`scheduler-driven observations <Scheduler-Scheduler-Operational-Procedures>` or engineering tasks.
+  The system is ready to continue :ref:`scheduler-driven observations <Scheduler-Scheduler-Operational-Procedures>` or engineering tasks.

-.. _Beginning_of_the_night-Procedure-Steps:
+.. _Center-Focus-Procedure-Steps:

 Procedure Steps
 ===============

 #.
 Confirm sky background is dark enough.

-   As a general rule, a good time to start executing the following SAL scripts is 10-15 minutes before the end of nautical twilight.
+   Generally, the sky becomes dark enough for Wavefront-Estimation Error script (WEP) to converge approximately 10 minutes before the end of nautical twilight.

+#.
+Pause the ATQueue and place at the top of the queue the scripts detailed in steps 3. and 4.

 #.
 Command the telescope to measure and correct for any nightly pointing zero-point offsets using the SAL script ``auxtel/correct_pointing.py``.